Creating Spanish Style Homes website and blog header decor

 A simple Spanish-style pendant light was purchased by the homeowner.
 It really added an artistic effect to the barrel hall.

 Here, an existing pair of arched doors were restored and re-stained.
 A chamfered plaster detail was designed around them.
-Other features in this space include a custom built mahogany hutch for extra kitchen storage.
+Other features include a custom built mahogany hutch for extra kitchen storage.
+A matching mahogany wood pocket door was also installed at the pantry.

 Before and After Photos Spanish-Style Interiors